relatio-nlp/relatio/README.md

 ## What can this package do?

-1. Identify Agent-Verb-Patient (AVP) / Subject-Verb-Object (SVO) triplets in the text.
+1. Identify Agent-Verb-Patient (AVP) / Subject-Verb-Object (SVO) triplets in the text

-For example: "Taxes kill jobs and hinder innovation." ==> [('taxes', 'kill', 'jobs'), ('taxes','hinder','innovation')]

     - AVPs are obtained via Semantic Role Labeling.
     - SVOs are obtained via Dependency Parsing.
+    - A concrete example of AVP/SVO extraction:

+    Original sentence: "Taxes kill jobs and hinder innovation."

+    Triplets: [('taxes', 'kill', 'jobs'), ('taxes','hinder','innovation')]

-2. Group resulting agents and patients into interpretable entities in two ways:
+2. Group agents and patients into interpretable entities in two ways:

     - Supervised classification of entities.
 Simply provide a list of entities and we will filter the triplets for you (e.g., ['Barack Obama', 'government', ...]).
     - Unsupervised classification via clustering of entities.
 We represent agents and patients as text embeddings and cluster them via KMeans or HDBSCAN.
 The optimal number of topics is data-driven.
+    - A concrete example of a cluster:

+    Interpretable entity: "tax"
+    Related phrases: ['income tax', 'the tax rates', 'taxation in this country', etc.]

 3. Visualize clusters and resulting narratives.